PrefectHQ/prefect/docs/concepts/work-pools.md

 </div>

-This example will poll every work pool that starts with "foo-".
+This example will poll every work queue that starts with "foo-".

 ### Configuring prefetch